Tests Frequently booked Together

-WHAT IS ULTRASOUND (SONOGRAPHY, USG)
+WHAT IS AN ULTRASOUND (SONOGRAPHY, USG)

 Ultrasound imaging (sonography) makes use of high-frequency sound waves to view inside the body.
 Because ultrasound images are captured in real-time, they can also exhibit motion of the body's inner organs as properly as blood flowing through the blood vessels.
 Unlike X-ray imaging, there is no ionizing radiation exposure related with ultrasound imaging.